ZhgChgLi/ZMarkupParser/README.md

   <a href="https://github.com/ZhgChgLi/ZMarkupParser" target="_blank"><img src="https://img.shields.io/cocoapods/p/ZMarkupParser.svg?style=flat"></a>
 </p>

-ZMarkupParser helps you to convert HTML String to NSAttributedString with customized style and tag.
+ZMarkupParser helps you to convert HTML String to NSAttributedString with customized style and tag throught pure-swift.

 ## To Do
 - [ ] Full test coverage